caiqizh/L101/README.md

+This repository is for the course: L101 Machine Learning for Language Processing.

+Project: An In-depth Analysis of the Readers in Open-domain Question Answering Pipeline Systems

+---

 This repository is largely based on SF-QA [original repo](https://github.com/soco-ai/SF-QA).

  SF-QA helps you to evaluate your open-domain QA without building the entire open-domain QA pipeline.
 It supports: